Updated: Nov 16, 2020

 Carrying out the methylene blue bath in five easy steps

 Put 9 litres of tank water into a container.
 Always use tank water, so the fish doesn't experience parameter or temperature shock.

 We have found that clear storage boxes made from non-toxic plastic work best for Methylene Blue baths, because they allow you to observe the fish through the transparent material.

 Because this will need to be repeated several times, you may find it useful to draw a line at the water level of 9 litres, on the outside of the container with a Sharpie marker.
 This will make future measuring easier and faster.

-Using a pipet or a syringe, put 1 ml of methylene blue into the 9 litres of water and gently stir until the solution has been thoroughly mixed into the water.
-Please note, this dosage is for methylene blue with a concentration of 2.44%.
-Other concentrations will need a different dosage.
-The product in this demonstration is King British Methylene Blue.
+Using a pipet or a syringe, put the correct amount of the methylene blue into the 9 litres of water (read 'Dosages' above) and gently stir until the solution has been thoroughly mixed into the water.
+Always put the methylene blue in before the fish.

 Place a jug into the tank until it is full to the top.
 Net the pufferfish and put the jug underneath the fish.
 Lift the jug and the net out of the water at the same time, so the fish isn't lifted out of the water and has an prolonged opportunity to inflate with air.